pytest-dev/pytest-factoryboy/README.rst

     o----(C depends on A)----o

-On the other hand deferring the evaluation of post-generation declarations evaluation makes their result unavailable during the generation of objects that are not in the circular dependecy, but they rely on the post-generation action.
+On the other hand, deferring the evaluation of post-generation declarations evaluation makes their result unavailable during the generation of objects that are not in the circular dependency, but they rely on the post-generation action.

 pytest-factoryboy is trying to detect cycles and resolve post-generation dependencies automatically.